 - Rick Hardin: three songs, each one a mood-slab: monotonous speed, style, rhythm.
 No development!
 Some clever puns, but his emo singing--well, mumbling--sabotages himself.

 - A Girl Named T plays three songs: "Beautiful", "Bellisima" and "Green".
 Relentless whanging on over-amped punk guitar drowns her words.
 I like what snippets I can hear, but her crude playing drags the songs down.
 She may be trying to overcome street noise--loud backfires and sirens.
-To her credit, after "Beautiful" she asks "How's the balance?" but before anyone can answer, Bonnie says "Uh... those were GUNSHOTS!"
+To her credit she asks "Is the balance off, can you hear me?" but before anyone can answer, Bonnie says "Uh... those were GUNSHOTS!"
 A growing chorus of sirens prove her right.
 Lights flash in the windows.
 Soon we hear that someone was murdered outside.

 - Alex Carline: a practiced stage presence, but he tries to win back his rattled audience with sheer volume.
 Painful.
 Stick fingers in my ears.

 On Mission Street my friends catch a bus, and I bike home, contemplating what I heard.
 And what I dreamed the night before.